 However, just like most cold dips, it does have a specific shelf life for when it is safe to eat.
 Thus, how long can salsa sit out and when should you throw it out?
 We have the details that will have you saying “chip chip hooray”!

-Fresh, store-bought and restaurant-made salsas can only sit out for up to two hours at room temperature and one hour when temperatures rise above 90 degrees F. If you would like to elongate this time frame, put your bowl of salsa on ice and keep it out of direct sunlight.
+Generally speaking, fresh, store-bought and restaurant-made salsas can only sit out for up to 2 hours at room temperature and 1 hour when temperatures rise above 90 degrees F. If you would like to increase this time frame, put your bowl of salsa on ice and keep it out of direct sunlight.

 Unfortunately though, due to the delicious combination of fresh ingredients used to make this spectacular snack, it will not last for long outside of cold storage.